jrpool/rallytree/README.md

 # Version notes

+Version 1.7.4 adds to the copy operation the option to give the copy a feature parent

 Version 1.7.3 extends the scope of the project-change operation, making it ensure that test cases belong to the specified project even when their user stories already do.

 Version 1.7.2 adds the option to specify a project to which created test cases will belong and refactors some code for parsimony.